jozuenoon/dunder/README.md

 web interface at port `8080`.
 Please consult `docker-compose.yaml` as some folder may need to be created to mount cluster data volumes.

+Docker compose includes prebuild version of `dunder` connected with database cluster and it's available immediately after docker compose startup on port `9000`.
+In this scenario `dunder` would use `defaultdb` database.

-Next you need to create database could be set later with `--cockroach_db.database` flag.
+If you want to swap to other database you need to create it and set `--cockroach.database` flag.
 For example using `postgresql-client`:

 ```bash
 $ createdb -p 26257 -h localhost -U root -e live_database